cdrummey216/whoami/whoami.md

 * EXTERNAL: "I am" has the meaning that "I am a living being in reality" //"in reality" because reality is implied in the context of either *a* or *b* in the equation for ϕ and, therefore, the context of "I am" must be reality also.
 More specifically, "Who are you?" and "Who am I?" (contained in the equation for ϕ) are observable events.
 * INTERNAL: The combination of the value of self (ϕ) and the value of self-expression (-1/ϕ) represents the ideal vision for the Self based upon how it conceives and expresses itself in real-time (present-reality).
 The ideal vision is how each self wants to be and how the Self is expressed. *Oneness* is when the combination of sense of self (perceptions/definitions of self) and self-expression (externalization) are equal to reality. //1 *as reality* = ϕ *as self* - 1/ϕ (externalization)
 * Peace is found in the balance of reality and perception (of the Self).

-## Questions for Self

-**Key Topics**
-* Who am I?  //Who you are is based on how you perceive yourself and define your self to others.
-Consider the core values and traits that are necessary to those identifications and why you chose those identifications in the first place.
-* Why am I here? //that is a question that can only be answered by the asker. however, the question "What can I *do*?" is more relevant in any given situation. this question gives direction/purpose through ability ("What *can* I do?").
-"Why am I here?" is seeking contextless direction/purpose, any answer will not change the fact that you are here and you *need* to do something so "What *can* I *do*?" becomes more relevant.
-* What do I do with my life?  //start with: what does the end of my life look like? and work backwards.
-How do you get there and what can you do now to get there? (direction)
-* Who do I choose to spend time with? //'shared consciousness' as a relationship between two or more persons, where is the greatest positive overlap?
-* What happens when I die?  //the loop of 'a life' completes. a birth at the beginning and a death at the end. birth and death are like two book ends and each life is composed of the stories in between.

 ## Living as Art